Eimantoshis/func/README.md

 **Main Operations:**

 * Add/Remove Crops or Livestock: Add new crops or livestock to the system or remove them.
-* Manage Inventory: Track inventory of seeds and feed.

 **Code example**